intersel/Blapy/README.md

 Have a look in the Blapy_AnimationPlugins.js and add your new functions in it inspired by the existing functions.

 #LIBRARY DEPENDENCIES
-To work properly, you need to include the following javascript library:
+To work properly, you need to include the following javascript libraries:
 * jQuery (>= 1.10) `<script type="text/javascript" src="extlib/jquery-1.10.2.min.js"></script>`
 * [iFSM by intersel](https://github.com/intersel/iFSM/)
   * this library manages finite state machines and needs these libraries: